botworld-wiki/beatburger.github.io/pages/drafts/workshop.md

 ---
 layout: breadcrumbs
 permalink: "/workshop"
-title: "Custom Bots Builder"
+title: "Mom's Workshop: Build Your Custom Bot!"
-name: "Custom Bots Builder"
+name: "Mom's Workshop: Build Your Custom Bot!"
-description: "Use this Bot Builder to write up and share your custom bots!"
+description: "Use this Custom Bot Builder to showcase and share all your great ideas!"
 breadcrumbs:
   Community Adventure: "/#community"
 ---